 Andrea Lopez-Villafaña is the managing editor for daily news at Voice of San Diego.
 After interning with inewsource in 2017 and graduating from San Diego State University with a journalism degree, Lopez-Villafaña worked as a staff writer at San Diego CityBeat, an editor, bilingual reporter and social media manager for La Prensa San Diego and a community reporter for The San Diego Union-Tribune.

 Lauren J. Mapp

-Nicole Tyau is the digital editor at the Daily Journal, a California legal news publication based in Los Angeles.
+Nicole Tyau is a communications coordinator at Manatt, Phelps & Phillips, LLP.
 She received her bachelor’s and master’s degrees from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in 2017.
 Tyau interned at inewsource for a year in 2018.

-Megan Wood is the engagement editor at Voice of San Diego, a nonprofit news organization.
+Megan Wood is the engagement editor at Voice of San Diego.
 Wood joined inewsource as a photo and video intern in 2015 while completing her bachelor’s degree in journalism at San Diego State University.
-After graduation, she was hired as an investigative reporter and visual journalist.
+After graduation, she was hired as an investigative reporter and visual journalist at inewsource.

 Chloe Wynne is a fellow at the audio production company Story Mechanics.
 She is a former inewsource web producer and intern.
 During her inewsource internship, she reported on the pandemic’s impact on unhoused students and investigated hospitals out of compliance with federal regulations.
 Wynne has a master’s degree from Columbia University’s Graduate School of Journalism.